 Aya: I have picked up that there are foods that people have termed “poverty foods” and young people simply refuse to be seen eating it or even buying it.
 This is nonsense.
 It is unnecessary pressure that leads to a lot of young people living a life they cannot afford.

-I can’t stress planning your meals more, making groceries and committing to cooking at least twice a week.
+I also can’t stress planning your meals enough, making groceries and committing to cooking at least twice a week.
 This way one can pack lunch and have dinner for at least two nights.

 Plan your meals for the week; this makes it so much easier.